odeladetunji/BookSalesDiscount/README.md

 # TypeScript / JavaScript with Jest for unit testing.
-A simple algorithm and unit test for giving discounts on purchased books from a bookstore.
+A simple logic with unit tests for giving discounts on purchased books from a bookstore.

 #Application was written in TypeScript and JavaScript using Nodejs and Express!